SaadSouilmi/C-RNG/README.md

 The RNG itself I took off this [book](https://numerical.recipes/).

-For now I have only implemented normal distribution using the [ziggurat method](https://www.doornik.com/research/ziggurat.pdf).
+For now I have only implemented normal and exponential distributions using the [ziggurat method](https://www.doornik.com/research/ziggurat.pdf).

 The internal state of the RNG is saved to `$HOME/.ran_c/state.bin` if the file does not exist the rng is initialised from `--seed` which is `1337` by default but can be set to whatever `uint64`.